FievrePersil/FievrePersil/README.md

-- 👋 Hi, I’m @FievrePersil
+- 👋 Hi, I’m Tarek Gharbi
-- 👀 I’m interested in backend dev
+- 👀 I’m interested in Web and Mobile development
-- 🌱 I’m currently learning Java and Python
+- 🌱 I’m currently learning React JS and Django
-- 📫 Contact me on tarek-tiko@live.fr
+- 📫 Contact me on tarekgharbi1997@gmail.com

 <!---
 FievrePersil/FievrePersil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.